 I love the winter holidays as much as the next person, but I do feel that Thanksgiving can get a little slighted sometimes.
 Christmas music starts playing on the radio and all of the merry decorations hit the Target shelves before I’ve even begun to think about what to put on the Thanksgiving dinner menu (okay, that’s a lie.
 I am not the chef in the family and one of the things I am most thankful for is my culinary-inclined husband).
 But you see my point!

 Luckily there is no shortage of Thanksgiving-themed ideas for the classroom.
 A popular November craft/activity you may have seen or even done with your students is having them disguise a turkey!
 The kids get a kick out of coming up with creative ways for turkeys to escape the dinner table.

-“Thanksgiving is on the way, and the poor turkeys do not want to turn into a main course!
+“Thanksgiving is on the way, and the turkeys do not want to turn into a main course!
 In your opinion, what disguise should a turkey wear in order to escape turning into food on Thanksgiving?”

-Once the kids have completed their rough draft, they use an editing marks chart and checklist to edit and revise their writing (pictured above).
+Once the kids have completed their rough draft, they can use an editing marks chart and checklist to edit and revise their writing (pictured above).

 For the record, a donut probably wouldn’t stay safe for very long in my household!
 But I suppose that’s what makes this an “opinion” writing assignment, right?

 I hope that you and your little turkeys enjoy the rest of this fall season!